prrraveen/prrraveen.github.io/_posts/2017-06-20-Finding One-to-One Mapping.markdown

-It's raining here.
-People are leaving to office and using their cars as umbrella in traffic jams.
-This gives me time to solve another intresting maths problem.
+It is a rainy day.
+Here in Nice, as everywhere, people use their cars as umbrellas so the traffic jams are bigger that usual.
+This gives me the time to solve another math problem.

 ### The Problem
 Given a finite set A and a mapping f from A to itself, find a subset S ⊆ A  with the maximum number of elements, such that